 In response to the fast-growing number of COVID-19 research projects, new and enhanced research data tools and data sets are being made available to support these endeavors.
+To view detailed information about these tools and review data within each, please visit RISC Dashboards and data dictionaries hosted by Collibra.
 The goal is to support the rapid turnover of analytics to help researchers understand the signs and symptoms, comorbidities, and treatments of COVID-19.
 Researchers can leverage any combination of these tools to support COVID-19 research.

-- 'NEW' COVID-19 Data Mart housed in the Data Enclave
+- COVID-19 Data Mart housed in the Enclave

 - COVID-19 Summary Table